anandamarsh/myteam.ai/README.md

 ## Architecture

 The backend is a RESTful API that uses Django REST framework to create the API endpoints.
-The API endpoints are defined in the `urls.py` file.
+The API endpoints are defined in the `urls.py` and `views.py` file.
 The API endpoints are used by the frontend to fetch the list of team members, add a new team member, update a team member, and delete a team member.

 # Database